-However, being able to tie their shoelaces has many positive effects on a child:
+Yet tying shoelaces has many positive effects on children:

 Generally speaking, parents and early years teachers can teach children how to tie their shoelaces when they are around five to six years old.
 By that age, most of them have already developed the necessary motor skills.
 However, every child learns new skills at their own speed.
 So be patient, and support your child during their individual learning process.

-Make learning to tie shoelaces a joint project!
+Make it a joint project!

 Be patient.

-Encourage your child to practice.
+Encourage practice.

 Praise your child!